k10sj02/thedataplaybook/content/posts/fast-beautiful-data-visualizations.md

 ## Tip 3: Curate Your Color Palette Intentionally

 Color should guide the eye—not distract.
 Pick a palette that supports your message and accessibility.
-I often build from default tool palettes and tweak them based on the story or brand I’m working with.
+I often build from default tool palettes with websites like [FontJoy](https://fontjoy.com/) and [Coolors](https://coolors.co/), tweaking them based on the story or brand I’m working with.

 > 🎨 **Bonus:** Build an organizational color palette for long-term consistency.